 Physical classrooms are better for learning than online classes

 Similar to class size, the type of classroom doesn’t always reflect success for every student.
 Do some students learn better going to a physical classroom every day?
 Of course, they do.
 Do some students learn better in online classes?
 Also, yes.
 Success in a physical classroom or online classroom depends on the learning style of an individual so you must know which environment is best for you.

 A couple of bad grades ruin your chances of getting into college

 It’s not uncommon for students to stress so hard over grades that they forget to enjoy their time in high school.
 While grades are an important part of getting into a good school, you don’t need to stress over a C that you got in a math class as a freshman in high school.
-Many schools will take into account the added workload that you’re adjusting to in your first couple of years in high school and not hold something like that against you.
+Many schools will take into account the added workload that you’re adjusting to in your first couple of years of high school and will not hold something like that against you.

 Contact us to learn more facts about educational attainment

 If you’d like to learn more facts about educational attainment and how secondary education works, please don’t hesitate to get in touch with us at Educational Attainment Services.
 We can help you find the right fit for you after you complete high school and assist you with the process of achieving your goals.
 Schedule an appointment with our experts today.